kawaicheung/book-on-naming-things/manuscript/0_C_UnderstandingTheDomain.md

 The best way we can encourage this is to infuse the language of the business directly into our code.

 If I were building internal software to track the organizational aspects of a law firm, I'd want the names of the constructs in my software system to be as closely aligned to the words law professionals use to describe their own concepts. `PracticeAreas` instead of `Topics`. `PracticeGroups` instead of `Teams`. `Attorneys` and `Paralegals` instead of `Employees`.
-I don't have to make the mental mapping between what the client calls Concept X with my Concept Y.
+This way, I don't have to make the mental mapping between what the client calls Concept X with what I call Concept Y.

 Business concepts can also dictate the kind of structures introduced in a codebase.
 If I were building a patient management system for a medical clinic, I might define a doctor's patient list with a structure like `List<Patient>`.